-The Galapagos Islands - when I had the opportunity, I jumped at it.
-I had always been a science nerd, so to sail from island to island with a naturalist guide even as close to a Darwinian experience as I could imagine.
+When I had the opportunity, I jumped at it.
+I had always been a science nerd, so to sail from island to island with a naturalist guide was as close to a Darwinian experience as I could imagine.

 One day when we landed on Espanola Island and there were Galapagos Sea Lions sunning themselves everywhere.
 Some sea lions were having a bit more fun wrestling and playing in the water.

 It was a sight unlike any other, as our guide explained the safety information.
 Be careful when approaching the sea lions on land, they can be very territorial, but in the water they know they’re faster so they’re not afraid of you.
 If you get bitten, he explained, you’ll need a helicopter to take you to the closest island with a hospital because of the bacteria in a sea lion’s mouth.

 Ok, easy enough I figured, we’ll keep our distance from the sea lions as we walk down the beach and hop into the water.

 My brother and I head off into the turquoise waters with snorkels, slippers, and an underwater camera.
 One sea lion in the water was very interested in us, and curiously followed us around.
 As my brother twisted and turned through the water, so did the sea lion, mimicking his every move.
 It maneuvered so smoothly through the waters of this fascinating archipelago nibbling at my brother’s flippers while I followed behind, documenting this enthralling experience.

 As I followed them through them, the sea lion became more interested in me, as I wasn’t playing with it so much as documenting the moment.
 The sea lion swam over to me, looked me right in the eyes, and then bit my thigh, as to gesture “hey! come play with me!”
 It was clear that this bite wasn’t viscous, just a playful pup looking to have some fun and play with its new visitors.